-- The parent/carer of the child (and their partner where applicable) should be seeking the funded childcare to enable them to work - The parent/carer of the child (and their partner where applicable) should also be in qualifying paid work.
+- The parent/carer of the child (and their partner where applicable) should be seeking the funded childcare to enable them to work. - The parent/carer of the child (and their partner where applicable) should also be in qualifying paid work.
 Each parent/carer or the single parent in a lone parent household will need to expect to earn the equivalent of 16 hours at the national minimum wage rate over the forthcoming quarter. - If either or each parent/carer's income exceeds £100,000 they will not be eligible for the Working Parents Entitlement. - Where one or both parents/carers are on certain forms of family leave from work (including maternity, paternity or shared parental leave) or in receipt of certain forms of statutory pay in connection with sickness or parenting, they are treated as though they meet the minimum income requirement.
-This will apply for the 31 days before they return to work for those parents on family leave in relation to the child in funded childcare. - Where one parent (in a couple household) is in receipt or could be entitled to be in receipt of specific benefits relating to caring, incapacity for work or limited capability for work that they are treated as though they are in paid work. - Where a parent/carer is in a 'start up period' (i.e. they are newly self-employed), they do not need to demonstrate that they meet the income criteria for 12 months in order to qualify for the Working Parents Entitlement.
+This only applies for specified periods before they return to work for those parents on family leave that was started because of the birth or adoption of a child in free childcare. - Where one parent (in a couple household) is in receipt or could be entitled to be in receipt of specific benefits relating to caring, incapacity for work or limited capability for work that they are treated as though they are in paid work. - Where a parent/carer is in a 'start up period' (i.e. they are newly self-employed), they do not need to demonstrate that they meet the income criteria for 12 months in order to qualify for the Working Parents Entitlement.